rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.6. ¿Which questions have had the most visits?
+ ### 1.1.6.
+Which questions have had the most visits?

   ![Question 6](dashboardImages/Question_6.png)